nickholub/angular-dashboard-app/README.md

  - Fluid layout (widgets can have percentage width)

- - Any directive can be a widget
+ - Any directive can be a widget (e.g. AngularUI directives)

 ![AngularJS Dashboard](docs/AngularJSDashboard.png "AngularJS Dashboard")